Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

 for slow polaritons is tightly focused around $\omega=\Delta_s$, this is a reasonably good approximation.
 Using the just stated expansion of the probe photon self-energy around $\Delta_s$, one finds the left hand side of Eq.~\eqref{eq:Bi_cond} to be maximized for

 where one finds a strong collective coupling satisfying

-or equivalently a large collective cooperativity $L_P C_P>2$ to be a necessary condition for the emergence of a bistability.
+or equivalently a large collective cooperativity $C_P>2$ to be a necessary condition for the emergence of a bistability.
 While, due to the rough approximations used here, this is only a lower bound on the collective cooperativity, it clearly shows that the type of phase transition discussed here is not amenable to a purely perturbative approach.\\ Instead of calculating a lower bound for the collective cooperativity $C_P$ we can also search for a rough estimate that includes all relevant scales.
-To do so, we approximate $n_s\approx p C_P\Omega_s^2/\Omega^2$, where $p=2\kappa_s(0)/\kappa_P$ is the pump ratio, indicating how strongly the probe photons near the EIT condition are driven compared to their losses.
+To do so, we approximate $n_s\approx p C_P^{\rm sa}\Omega_s^2/\Omega^2$, where $p=2\kappa_s(0)/\kappa_P$ is the pump ratio, indicating how strongly the probe photons near the EIT condition are driven compared to their losses.
 Inserting this expression for $n_s$ into $|\Im\Sigma_E^R(0)|\gtrsim \kappa_E$, which is necessary for a highly non-perturbative regime, yields the final strong coupling condition

+In agreement with the superficial analysis of Sec.~\ref{sec:Dyson}, we find that a phase transition needs a single atom cooperativity for the probe photon of order one, but is nevertheless accessible to an expansion in $1/L_E$ as only the collective cooperativity $C_E$ has to be of comparable size.
 An actual bistability additionally requires an efficient backaction of the losses in the dressed state $|s\rangle$ onto the dark-state polariton density.
 Therefore, typical systems that exhibit a phase transition satisfy Eq.~\eqref{eq:strong_coupling} by more than one order of magnitude.
-For example, for the parameters of the critical point in Fig.~\ref{fig:critExp}, one has $p L_E C_E C_P \Omega_s^2/\Omega^2\approx 58$.
+For example, for the parameters of the critical point in Fig.~\ref{fig:critExp}, one has $p C_E C_P^{\rm sa} \Omega_s^2/\Omega^2\approx 58$.